joeltimothyoh/Get-SMARTReport/README.md

 #### Example 1

-Runs the `Get-SMART-Report.ps1` script in an instance of PowerShell.
+Runs the `Get-SMARTReport.ps1` script in an instance of PowerShell.

 ```
-Powershell "C:\scripts\Get-SMART-Report\Get-SMART-Report.ps1"
+Powershell "C:\scripts\Get-SMARTReport\Get-SMARTReport.ps1"
 ```

 #### Example 2

-Runs the `Get-SMART-Report` module, appending the output to the specified log file.
+Runs the `Get-SMARTReport` module, appending the output to the specified log file.

 ```
-Get-SMART-Report >> "C:\logs\smart-report.log"
+Get-SMARTReport >> "C:\logs\smart-report.log"
 ```

 ## Security

 Unverified scripts are restricted from running on Windows by default.
-In order to use Get-SMART-Report, you will need to allow the execution of unverified scripts.
+In order to use Get-SMARTReport, you will need to allow the execution of unverified scripts.
 To do so, open PowerShell as an *Administrator*.
 Then run the command:

 ```
 Set-ExecutionPolicy Unrestricted -Force